TrueSparrowSystems/ghost-hosting-cli/README.md

 - Make use of the existing infrastructure by providing the existing VPC subnets, load balancer, and database.
 - Use this setup to provision and host the static website for the generated content.
 - It uses AWS ECS with auto-scaling enabled.
 So, you don't have to worry about scalability.
 - It can provide a cost-efficient setup by plugging in the existing load balancer and database.
-Also, it runs on AW FARGATE and utilizes the FARGATE SPOT resources.
+Also, it runs on AWS FARGATE and utilizes the FARGATE SPOT resources.

 ## Example Usage: